 - Hydrating Cleansers : Look for gentle and non-foaming (so that they do not strip your natural skin oil) cleansers with any moisturizing properties as your cleansers.
 Hydrating cleansing milks would also work great.
 If you double-cleanse, a good oil-based gentle cleansing balm should work well for removing all the makeup and dirt, followed by your regular cleanser again.

 - Toner/Chemical Exfoliants : Moisture retaining toner is what dry skin needs to balance the skin.
 And make sure you avoid alcohols and astringents.
 Dry skin people generally fear of the chemical exfoliators, but this is what you actually need.
 You need to get that dry flakes and dead skin off and let the new skin generate.
 Chemical exfoliation is suggested only once a week.
 Look for AHA/BHA’s for chemically exfoliating the skin surface without any major harm like the physical exfoliators.

 - Eye Cream : If you’re someone suffering from deep set eye issues, you should probably make your eye cream application first to ensure this goes in first deep into the skin layers to work.
 Look for revitalizing, hydrating eye creams for plump and de-puffing the eyes.
-Or color correcting eye creams if you have serious dark circles.

 - Replenishing Serum : Serums are something that work deep through the skin layers.
 Look for hydrating serums with actives like Hyaluronic acid that target specific dry skin issues and hydrates it.
 Try including them both in AM and PM routines.